nvdaes/emoticons/readme.md

 ## Activation settings ##

 From menu Preferences -> Manage Emoticons -> Activation settings, you can choose whether to Activate speaking of emoticons when starting NVDA.
 By default it is disabled.

 It is also possible to save your choice for this setting.

 ## Key Commands: ##

 These are the key command available by default, you can edit those or add new key to open Activation settings dialog or Emoticon Dictionary dialog:

-* NVDA+E: toggles between speaking text as it is written, or with the emoticons replaced by the human description.
+* NVDA+E: speaching emoticons on/off, toggles between speaking text as it is written, or with the emoticons replaced by the human description.
 * NVDA+I: show a dialog to select an emoticon you want to copy.